Formal GAGA for good moduli spaces: Introduction

 \begin{remark} In \cite[Theorem 1.4]{MO:proper} (see also \cite{BC:gaga}), Olsson proves that formal GAGA holds for \emph{proper} Artin stacks.
 His main theorem gives a proper surjection from a proper scheme $X \to \X$, and formal GAGA follows from a d\'evissage (as outlined in \cite[\S 1.2]{HallR:hilbertStack}).
 In our setting such a surjection does not exist, and our arguments are quite different. \end{remark}

-\begin{remark} If $\X$ has quasi-compact and quasi-separated diagonal over a base $S$, the Hilbert stack $\Hilb_{\X/S}$ of quasi-finite maps from proper schemes is an algebraic stack \cite[Theorem 2]{HallR:hilbertStack}.
-A key ingredient in the proof of this result is a weaker variant of formal GAGA for non-separated stacks: though the completion functor fails to be an equivalence of categories of coherent sheaves, it induces an equivalence between the larger (non-abelian) categories of pseudosheaves. \end{remark}
+\begin{remark} If $\X$ has quasi-finite diagonal over a base $S$, the Hilbert stack $\Hilb_{\X/S}$ of quasi-finite representable $S$-maps with domain a proper $S$-stack is an algebraic stack \cite[Theorem 2]{HallR:hilbertStack}.
+A key ingredient in the proof of this result is a weaker variant of formal GAGA for non-separated stacks. \end{remark}